protz/Manually-Sort-Folders/README.markdown

 Windows 10 x64 with Thunderbird 68.0 (64-bit) (email accounts only)
 Windows 10 x64 with Thunderbird 78.8.0 (64-bit) (email accounts only)
 Windows 10 x64 with Thunderbird 86.0b3 (64-bit) (email accounts only)
+Windows 10 x64 with Thunderbird 87.0b1 (64-bit) (email accounts only)

 NOT tested: